Monte Paschi to launch offer to swap retail bondholders' shares

 Monte dei Paschi turned to the state for a bailout in December last year after failing to raise 5 billion euros on the market to shore up its capital.

-EU authorities approved the state recapitalization at the beginning of July after the bank agreed to a drastic overhaul including job cuts and a bad loan clean-up.
+EU authorities approved the state recapitalisation at the beginning of July after the bank agreed to a drastic overhaul including job cuts and a bad loan clean-up.

-The bank’s second-biggest shareholder is insurer Generali which holds a 4.3 percent stake after the mandatory conversion of subordinated bonds it held. ($1 = 0.8539 euros) (Reporting by Stephen Jewkes; Editing by Andrew Hay)
+The bank’s second-biggest shareholder is insurer Generali (GASI.MI) which holds a 4.3 percent stake after the mandatory conversion of subordinated bonds it held.

+(This verison of the story has been refiled to fix dateline, no change to text)